Everlag/preordain-backend/api/Prices/README.md

 This documentation can be loaded into any swagger 1.2 compatible viewer.

+## Environment Notice

+Two environment variables must be present when calling this package.

+1. `POSTGRES_CONFIG` — location of package config

+1. `POSTGRES_CERT` — location of postgres cert to trust

+Additionally, two optional environment variables are provided for configuration

+1. `MTGJSON` — location of mtgjson generated card data

+1. `SETLIST` — location of set list to use.

+All environment variables have sane defaults for *development*.
+These defaults are provided in `prices.default.env`.
+They should be explicitly specified when operation in production.

 ## Authentication and abuse

 This version of the api, 0.2, is unauthenticated.